yuandere/yuandere/README.md

 👋 Hey, my name is **Derek** and I am a Full Stack Developer 🤠

-🎈 I’m experienced but always continuing to hone my skills in:
+🎈 I have experience in but am always continuing to hone my skills with:
   - Javascript
   - HTML/CSS
   - React